 Let’s start with how the E-2 Investor Visa works.
 It is an excellent opportunity for qualified investors.
 The application process does not take a significant amount of time.
 Additionally, you can extend your E-2 visa indefinitely if you meet the requirements.

 In addition to these advantages, of course, there are some rules you should fulfill.
 You need to be a citizen of a country with which the U.S. has a valid treaty of commerce and navigation.
 It does not mean you have to be living there, but you should prove you are a citizen of one of these countries.
 If you meet this requirement, you should invest a substantial amount in a U.S. business.
 You can either buy an existing company or start your own business.
 There is no minimum limit regarding investment, but you are expected to invest a great deal.
 Additionally, this enterprise must not be marginal.
 It means it should be robust enough to be able to support you, your spouse and your children.
 Lastly, you are expected to have the purpose of developing the business you invested in.
-You can show this by holding at least %50 ownership in this business.
+You can show this by holding at least 50% of ownership in this business.

-When your investment is not substantial
+When your Investment is not Substantial

 There is no minimum limit defined by the USCIS.
 This makes it difficult to decide whether your investment is significant or not.
 According to the official website, there are some remarks about the investment.
 First, your investment is advised to be substantial compared to the value of the business (or the cost of starting).
-Secondly, your investment should convince officials about your commitment to the development of your business.
+Second, your investment should convince officials about your commitment to the development of your business.
 The amount is also supposed to show that you can achieve these development plans.

 If the business you invest in is a small one, then your investment is advised to be a higher percentage of its total value.

-If the enterprise is marginal
+If the Enterprise is Marginal

 The enterprise you invest in must also have the capacity to create enough income for you and your family.
 If this is not currently possible, then the USCIS will evaluate the possible future of the enterprise.
 Your enterprise is supposed to reach that level within five years after your E-2 visa has been approved.